gzebrick/WD5ACP-WiFiPad/README.md

 Use at your own risk!

 Arduino code files for WiFiPad app for use with Kenwood TS890 radio.
 WiFi pad has multiple push button screens that rotate when the top main menu button (Button 0) is pressed.
-There's also an automatic ON AIR display triggered but the RX ready light going out.
+There's also an automatic ON AIR display triggered when the RX ready light is off.
-(note the ON AIR display will also turn ON when the RX is muted)
+(note the ON AIR display will also turn ON when the RX is muted).
+ON AIR display may include your call sign, and there's a built-in
+10 minute TX timer.

 Buttons can be programmed to send commands, including up to 4  multiple commands in sequence (a macro).
 It is even possible to build complicated macros based on conditionals (if this, do that) but that requires your own custom programming